 2012 Friends of Service-Learning Breakfast

 The Friends of Service-Learning & Civic Engagement breakfast is one of my favorite days at Wright State.
 Students, staff, faculty and community partners celebrate come together to celebrate service-learning and raise money for our Citizen Scholar certificate program.
 There are awards, a silent auction, a celebration of our community partnerships and impact statements from our campus AmeriCORPS VISTA members.
-The best part about this morning, for me, was that four friends from Athens County with whom we partnered on the alternative spring break trip made the trek to Dayton to ce
+The best part about this morning, for me, was that four friends from Athens County with whom we partnered on the alternative spring break trip

 Service-learning as academic discipline?